nih-cfde/published-documentation/docs/about/portalguide.md

     The horizontal axis of the bar chart updates automatically with the option selected.

-2. Select a **Y-axis** value from the drop-down.
+3. Select a **Scale** value from the drop-down.
 Options include:
-    *   Data Volume
-    *   File Count
-    *   Sample Count
-    *   Subject Count

-    The vertical axis of the bar chart updates automatically with the option selected.

-3. Select a **Stack By** value from the drop-down.
-Options include:
-    - Anatomy
-    - Assay
-    - CF Program
-    - Data Type
-    - Disease
-    - Ethnicity
-    - Race
-    - Sex
+    - Logarithmic
-    - Species
+    - Linear

     The bars are stacked/sorted automatically with the option selected and the color-coded key updates with the appropriate categories.

----

-NOTE: The same X-axis option cannot be selected for the Stacked By option, so the corresponding option in the Stacked By drop-down will be disabled if it is already selected in the X-axis drop-down.

 ---